BradleyChatha/jcli/README.md

 While `--mode` is nice and descriptive, it'd be nice if we could also refer to it via `-m` wouldn't it?

 Here is where the very simple concept of "patterns" comes into play.
-At the moment, and honestly for the foreseeable future, patterns are just strings with a pipe ('|') between each different value.
+At the moment, and honestly for the foreseeable future, patterns are just strings with a pipe ('|') between each different value:

 ```d
 @Command(null, "The default command.")